Fender Precision Bass: Redesigns

+Wider acceptance

+By the 1960s, the Precision Bass was becoming the industry standard in genres like rock and pop.
+Brian Wilson taught himself to play bass in a matter of days with a Precision his father bought him, and he went on to score numerous hits with The Beach Boys throughout the decade.
+Meanwhile, James Jamerson provided the bass lines for a wave of Motown hits using a 1962 Precision he dubbed "the Funk Machine".
+Across the Atlantic, John Entwistle built his own copy of a Precision Bass as a teenager before they finally became available in the U.K. in the 1960s when he joined The Who.
+Only minor revisions occurred during this time period, such as switching to faux pearl fretboard inlays and the use of a darker, heavier headstock logo.

 The original Telecaster-derived design, with a few updates, was reintroduced in 1968 as the Fender Telecaster Bass.
 Within a few years, this evolved into a model distinctly different from the contemporary Precision Bass, alongside which it was marketed through 1979.
-Two artist-designed models use the Telecaster Bass body style; the Mike Dirnt Precision Bass, using today's standard single split-coil pick-up, and the Sting Precision Bass, using a single coil pick-up as did the earliest design.
+Two artist signature models later used the Telecaster Bass body style: the Mike Dirnt Precision Bass, using today's standard single split-coil pick-up, and the Sting Precision Bass, using a single coil pick-up as did the earliest design.
+In 1972, an updated version of 1968's Telecaster Bass was released; its noteworthy change was the switch to a large humbucker pickup designed by Seth Lover, the inventor of the P.A.F., who had joined Fender in 1967.